AlexNav73/CoreCraft/README.md

 > For the simplicity, we will use only one entity without any relations

-Next, we need to create a domain model class (we could use one of out-of-box implementations).
+Next, we need to create a domain model class (we could use one of the out-of-box implementations).
 This class must inherit from the `DomainModel` abstract class.

 ```cs
 class MyModel : DomainModel